mblackgeo/rtree-bench/README.md

 # rtree-bench
 Benchmarking rtree vs pygeos spatial indexing using Geopandas.
-Experimental PyGEOS support was added in Geopandas 0.9.0 and underneath uses a pygeos' STRtree (sort-tile-recursive rtree) which can speed up the querying process of an rtree compared to using the python `rtree` support (which wraps `libspatialindex`).
+Experimental PyGEOS support was added in Geopandas 0.9.0 and underneath uses a pygeos' STRtree (sort-tile-recursive rtree) which can speed up the querying process of an rtree compared to using the python `rtree` (which wraps `libspatialindex`).

 To run: